astronomer/docs/software/clean-up-and-delete-deployment.md

 description: Configure your Airflow Deployment's resources on Astronomer Software.
 ---

-Use this document to learn how to manage the deletion and cleanup of Deployments on your Astronomer Software cluster.
+This document explains how to manage the deletion and cleanup of Deployments on your Astronomer Software cluster.

 ## Delete a Deployment